In the world of miles and points, flexible points from banks trounce miles from an individual airline every time.

 And there's one place to start if you want to earn Chase points: It's the Chase Sapphire Preferred® Card.

 With a big bonus and an annual fee of $95 (which isn’t waived in the first year), it’s tough to beat.
 There are a handful of other perks, too.
 That includes 2x points on travel and 3x points per dollar spent on restaurant purchases and no foreign transaction fees.
 Read our full review of the Chase Sapphire Preferred Card.

 Then there's the Chase Sapphire Reserve®, the ultra-premium sibling of the Preferred card with tons of travel benefits.
 But you can’t stack welcome offers by opening both the Chase Sapphire Preferred and Chase Sapphire Reserve – Chase requires you to wait a whopping 48 months after receiving one Sapphire card bonus to be eligible for the other.

 Click Here to get more information about the Chase Sapphire Reserve®.

 That said, there’s another card that is a perfect complement to the Chase Sapphire Preferred Card.
-Actually, there are two.
+Actually, there are a few.

 Enter the Chase Freedom Flex℠ and Chase Freedom Unlimited® cards.
 These two Chase credit cards have no annual fee and typically earn cashback.
 But pair one with a Chase Sapphire card, and it forms a powerful tandem that can help you earn even more Chase Ultimate Rewards points.

 Who wins for you in the points battle between Amex vs. Chase?